markus-perl/rss-extend/README.md

 rss-extend
 ==========

-rss-extend is written in PHP using Zend Framework 2. rss-extend takes a rss feed and injects it's missing content.
+rss-extend is written in PHP using Zend Framework 2. rss-extend takes a rss feed and injects its missing content.
-This is done by following the url in feed  entries and grabbing the content with a simple css selector. if you run rss-extend on a public host the feeds can be added to any reader including http://www.google.com/reader The usage of rss-extend is granted for private use only.
+This is done by following the url in feed entries and grabbing the content with a simple css selector.
+If you run rss-extend on a public host the feeds can be added to any reader including Google Reader (http://www.google.com/reader).
+Rss-extend is for private use only.

 Requirements